email: pw:

 Required Tire Safety Protocols

 A part of safety protocols all truckers and trucking companies are required to perform is a pre-trip inspection of the truck, including tire inspections.
 Catastrophic truck accidents are complex with potentially many players involved besides the truck driver and the victims.
-The truck accident lawyers at Gordon, Elias & Seely, L.L.P. will explore all possible causes of the accident.
+The truck accident lawyers at Gordon & Elias, L.L.P. will explore all possible causes of the accident.
 For instance: did the tire manufacturer sell a defective truck tire, did the trucking companies allow their drivers to use tires that fail to meet the minimum DOT tread depth requirement, were tires mounted with mismatched tire sizes, were there paired tires with significantly different wear, or were there mixed bias and radial tires on the same axle?
 Any of these common maintenance mistakes could result in tire failure and a serious truck accident.

 Pursue the Best Resolution for the Compensation You Deserve